 This topic is about

 ringworm of the scalp or beard.
-For information about other
+To learn more about other

 fungal infections, see the topics:

 is an infection on your skin, hair, or nails.
-It is caused by a
+It's caused by a

 beard is not common.

-infections are caused by a fungus.
+Ringworm is caused by a fungus, not by a worm.
 The kinds of fungi (plural of fungus) that

 cause ringworm live and spread on the top layer of the skin and on the hair.